 Sister islands consist of two small private islands, La Grande Soeur and Le Petit Soeur located 6km of La Digue, they are only accessible by boat.
 Best season to visit Sister Island is March-May due to calmer weather.
 They offer a wealth of dive spots and spectacular ocean panoramas, due to inaccessibility the dive sites are un-crowded, which makes for a relaxing trip away from civilisation.

 Learn to dive in La Digue, which is the most scenic of the inner islands with a laid back pace of life and super stunning beaches.
-Marinanne Island off La Digue is known for its Grey Reef shark aggregations.
-The price for diving in Seychelles can vary rapidly depending on the dive operator, island and the dive sites you wish to visit most charge anywhere between 200-400Euros for two dives in a day.
+Marianne Island off La Digue is known for its Grey Reef shark aggregations.
+The price for diving in Seychelles can vary depending on the dive operator.

 Best Time To Dive in Seychelles